ansible/awx/docs/auth/oauth.md

 curl -H "Authorization: Bearer kqHqxfpHGRRBXLNCOXxT5Zt3tpJogn" http://<awx>/api/v2/credentials/
 ```

-According to OAuth 2 specification, users should be able to acquire, revoke and refresh an access
+According to OAuth2 specification, users should be able to acquire, revoke and refresh an access
 token.
 In AWX the equivalent, and easiest, way of doing that is creating a token, deleting
 a token, and deleting a token quickly followed by creating a new one.

 The specification also provides standard ways of doing this.
 RFC 6749 elaborates
-on those topics, but in summary, an OAuth 2 token is officially acquired via authorization using
+on those topics, but in summary, an OAuth2 token is officially acquired via authorization using
 authorization information provided by applications (special application fields mentioned above).
 There are dedicated endpoints for authorization and acquiring tokens.
 The `token` endpoint
 is also responsible for token refresh, and token revoke can be done by the dedicated token revoke endpoint.

-In AWX, our OAuth 2 system is built on top of
+In AWX, our OAuth2 system is built on top of
 [Django Oauth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/), which provides full
 support on standard authorization, token revoke and refresh.
 AWX implements them and puts related
 endpoints under `/api/o/` endpoint.
 Detailed examples on the most typical usage of those endpoints